timescale/docs/promscale/manage-data/downsampling.md

 ## Choose a downsampling method
-There are two downsampling methods available for use with Promscale: continuous aggregates and Prometheus recording rules.
+There are two downsampling methods available for use with Promscale: continuous aggregates, and Prometheus recording rules.

 There are a few things to take into account when deciding on a downsampling method.